IPsec Fault Tolerance

 The next hop to the remote proxy network and mask is the remote tunnel endpoint, and each route is created based on these parameters.
 Traffic is encrypted using the remote Virtual Private Network (VPN) router as the next hop.

 Static routes are created on the VPN router and propagated to upstream devices, allowing them to determine the appropriate VPN router to send returning traffic to maintain IPsec state flows.
-When multiple VPN routers are used to provide load balancing or failover, or remote VPN devices cannot be accessed via a default route, choosing the right VPN router is crucial.
+When multiple VPN routers provide load balancing or failover, or remote VPN devices cannot be accessed via a default route, choosing the right VPN router is crucial.
 Global routing tables or virtual route forwarding tables (VRFs) are used to create routes.

 IPsec fault tolerance